Platonic-Systems/generics-sop-examples/doc/edit.md

 sList = ...
 ```

-`sList` must be used heavily to generically implement `decodeRoute`. `sList` pretty much allows us to "case-match" on the type-level list and build our combinators accordingly, as we will see below.
+To generically implement `decodeRoute` we need `sList`. `sList` pretty much allows us to "case-match" on the type-level list and build our combinators accordingly, as we will see below.

 ### Anamomrphism combinators